Property refurbishment Loans for light, mid and heavy refurbishment works

 Heavy Refurbishment Loan

-If a project involves wide-ranging and more complex works, you should apply for a heavy refurbishment loan.
+You should apply for a heavy refurbishment loan if a project involves wide-ranging and complex works.
 This level of work requires planning permission, building regulations approval, architect’s drawing, permitted development rights, etc.

 The loan amount is at least 15% of the property value.
-Unlike a light refurbishment loan, this type of bridging loan has longer-term, about 12 to 24 months.
+Unlike a light refurbishment loan, this bridging loan has a longer-term, about 12 to 24 months.

 Heavy refurbishment is often applied to an existing property if the investor or landlord plans to convert it for different use.
-This is often carried out if a property will require heavy works to transform it to an HMO (house in multiple occupations).
+This is often carried out if a property requires heavy work to transform into an HMO (house in multiple occupation).

 Due to the weight of the project works, lenders often consider a bridging loan for those who have previous experience in finishing either light or heavy property refurbishment.

-After the project is completed, the lender sends out a surveyor to revalue the property.
-Refurb loans are usually closed bridging loans as they have a set completion date as they tend not to be overly complex.
+After the project is completed, the lender sends a surveyor to revalue the property.
+Refurb loans are usually closed bridging loans as they have a set completion date and tend not to be overly complex.